 The XB271HU, as well as the rest of the Acer Predator XB1 series monitors, offer additional gaming features, including Dark Boost, which you can use to alter the gamma curvature and increase visibility in dark parts of video games.

 Next, you can set a custom Aim Point on-screen for better precision in FPS games and track your framerates/refresh rates with the Refresh Rate Num feature.
 There are also three customizable picture profiles.

-The screen is flicker-free unless ULMB is enabled and there’s an integrated low blue light filter which prevents eye strain and fatigue.
+The screen is flicker-free unless ULMB is enabled, and there’s an integrated low blue light filter that prevents eye strain and fatigue.